-Found in almost all types of industrial complexes, volatile organic compounds are hazardous substances that can cause nerve and kidney damage to workers who are accidentally exposed to them while on the job.
-Due to the serious problems that can ensue when exposure occurs, companies now install monitoring equipment such as volatile organic compound detectors that can quickly detect when exposure is possible.
-But to make sure you are able to get maximum efficiency from these detectors, it is vital to understand their features and why you need a VOC detector.
+Found in almost all types of industrial complexes, volatile organic compounds (VOC) are hazardous substances that can cause nerve and kidney damage to workers who are accidentally exposed to them while on the job.
+Due to the serious problems that can result from even low-level exposure, companies are now installing VOC detectors that can quickly detect when compounds are present in measurable quantities.

-Whenever a VOC is detected, it will be crucial to alert nearby personnel of impending danger.
-However, since all industrial facilities are different in terms of noise, layout, and other factors, doing so can be difficult.
-To make sure personnel are notified no matter their work environment, VOC meters are equipped with multiple alarm systems that can be sounded automatically in the event of an emergency.
-By having the ability to use flashing lights, strobes, and sirens, these meters can be installed in multiple types of work environments.
-From areas where equipment noise may hinder sirens to large facilities that may have personnel spread out over long distances, using various alarms can ensure everyone is notified of the dangerous event as quickly as possible.
+Whenever the presence of a VOC is detected, it will be crucial to alert nearby personnel of impending danger.
+However, since all industrial facilities are different in terms of noise, layout, and other factors, doing so effectively may require a combination of both audible and visual alarm components: light and horns.
+To make certain personnel are notified no matter their work environment, gas detection systems that include VOC monitors can be equipped with multiple alarm systems that sound automatically in the event of an emergency.
+By having the ability to use strobes, horns and sirens, VOC detection systems can be installed in multiple types of work environments.
+From areas where equipment noise may hinder sirens to large facilities that may have personnel spread out over long distances, the right alarm station configuration can ensure everyone is notified of the danger as quickly as possible.